EthanLDot/COVID_Socioecon_DataScience_Project/README.md

 ### Full report can be read in index.ipynb.
 Raw data, cleaned data, all python code used, and previous notebooks used in the project are all accessible in this repository.

-Created by Stephen Kim, Ethan Lee, Ernest Lin, Wesley Nguyen, and Clara Yi (all of the University of California, San Diego)
+Created by Stephen Kim, Ethan Lee, Ernest Lin, Wesley Nguyen, and Clara Yi (all of the University of California, San Diego) for COGS 108 Winter 2022.
+Completed March 2022.

 Questions about this repository can be directed to ethanlee2337@gmail.com